RienBijl/RienBijl/README.md

 ## Hey 👋

 I am *Rien*, *19 years old* and I am a backend developer most commonly programming in *PHP and Java*.
-I am from :netherlands: *the Netherlands* and I live in the town of Ter Apel.
+I am from *the Netherlands* and I live in the town of Ter Apel.

 ### Social Media and Contact
 - Twitter: [@savedbythebijl](https://twitter.com/savedbythebijl)